GeqinHan/HomLncFinder-Ruminant/README.md

-# HomLncFinder Ruminant
+# Ruminant-homologous-lncRNAs
-**HomLncFinder** is a pipeline to identify lineage conserved lncRNAs through combination of genome alignment and lncRNA expression loci.
+**Ruminant-homologous-lncRNAs** is a pipeline to identify lineage conserved lncRNAs through combination of genome alignment and lncRNA expression loci.

 If this pipeline or files are helpful for your research please cite the following publication:
 "Systematic identification of lncRNAs in ruminants and their important roles in rumen development"

 ---
 ## 🐑 Example of usage
-Here, we use sheep as the reference genome to show how to use the **HomLncFinder** pipeline to identify lineage conserved lncRNAs.
+Here, we use sheep as the reference genome to show how to use the **Ruminant-homologous-lncRNAs** pipeline to identify lineage conserved lncRNAs.

 ---
 ## 💻 Requirements